playcanvas/developer.playcanvas.com/content/en/user-manual/assets/animation.md

 An Animation asset is used to play a single animation on a 3D model.
 Animations are imported by uploading 3D scenes (such as FBX files) which contain animation data.
 The animation data is extracted from the uploaded file by the [asset pipeline][asset_pipeline] and a [Target Asset][target_asset] is created to use in game.

+## Animation Preview

+The inspector has a viewer that can be used to preview the animation with any Template or Model asset.
+This is useful if you have a single animation that can be applied to different character rigs.

+![Asset Inspector Preview][inspector-preview-gif]

+There is also a viewer in the [Anim State Graph Editor][anim-state-graph-editor] when you select a state in the graph.
+It will show all Entities in the scene using the graph where you can select one to preview.

+![Anim State Graph Preview][anim-state-graph-preview-gif]

 ## Animation Import Settings

 <div class="alert alert-info">